Market Insights · Last updated 2 June 2026

 The sea air problem

 • Damp and condensation: Test walls with a damp meter, particularly north-facing rooms and any basement or semi-basement spaces.
+Older blocks in Town Centre and Midtown can be especially prone to moisture ingress.

 Finding a Surveyor in Gibraltar